bgachara/bgachara.github.io/posts/rust_ref.md

 }

 ```
 - Ref technically accomplishes the same thing as & but is placed on the other side of the assignment.
-- THought of as reciprocals of each other.
+Thought of as reciprocals of each other.

 ```rust